Reconciling econometrics with continuous maximum-entropy network models: Results

 \section{Results}

 The effectiveness of the two classes of models considered in the present paper to reproduce the topological properties of the World Trade Web has been tested on two different datasets, i.e. the Gleditsch one (covering 11 years, from 1990 to 2000~\cite{Gled2002}) and the BACI one (covering 11 years, from 2007 to 2017~\cite{Baci2014}).
 To carry out our analyses, we have built the ensemble induced by each model as follows.
-First, the presence of a link connecting any two nodes $i$ and $j$ is established with probability $p_{ij}$: as usual, a real number $u_{ij}$ is drawn from the uniform distribution whose support coincides with the unit interval, i.e. $U[0,1]$, and compared with $p_{ij}$; if $u_{ij}\leq p_{ij}$, $i$ and $j$ are linked, otherwise they are not.
-Once the presence of a link is established, it is loaded with a weight by employing the inverse transform sampling technique.
-According to it, it is possible to generate random variables by considering the complementary cumulative distribution $F(v_{ij})$, defined as
+First, the presence of a link connecting any two nodes $i$ and $j$ is established with probability $p_{ij}$.
+Numerically, a real number $u$ is drawn from the uniform distribution $U[0,1]$ with unit support and compared with $p_{ij}$: if $u\leq p_{ij}$, then $i$ and $j$ are linked, otherwise they are not.
+Once the presence of a link is established, it is loaded with a weight by employing the inverse transform sampling technique: another random variable $\eta$, uniformly distributed between 0 and 1, is set equal to the value of the complementary cumulative distribution

-since $F(v_{ij})$ behaves like a random variable, say $v$, uniformly distributed between 0 and 1, the equation $F(v_{ij})=v$ can be inverted to obtain $v_{ij}$, i.e. the weight to be assigned to the pair $i<j$.
-Each ensemble is constituted by a number of configurations amounting at $10^4$; the error accompanying the estimate of any quantity of interest is quantified via the confidence intervals (CI) induced by the ensemble distribution of the former one.
+and, inverting the equation $F(v_{ij})=\eta$, one obtains the value of the random variable $v_{ij}$ to be assigned as link weight to the pair $i<j$.
+Each ensemble is sampled repeatedly to obtain $10^4$ configurations.
+The error accompanying the estimate of any quantity of interest is quantified via the confidence intervals (CI) induced by the ensemble distribution of the quantity itself.